 A horizontal machining center’s table moves horizontally and transversely.
 This makes it possible to enable milling action from various angles and not solely on a horizontal plane.
 Shops can get all the speed without compromising accuracy and precision.

-Again, horizontal machining centers are ideal for large-scale projects.
+Again, a horizontal machining center is ideal for large-scale projects.
 HMCs typically have higher table load capacity as they do not push down, against the table, with the power of the spindle.

 If your shop needs to deliver many large scale products, horizontal machining centers are ideal.